 - 2 medium sweet potatoes, peeled and cut into cubes

 - 1 + 1/2 cup wilted spinach, chopped (see instructions below)

-- 1 large brown onion, diced
+- 1 large white onion, finely diced

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 2 garlic cloves, diced
+- 2 garlic cloves, finely diced

 - 4 sprigs of thyme, leaves only